QubitProducts/cherrytree/README.md

   * refactor and simplify get_handler_function - avoid using closure variables, instead keep state on the handler object
   * don't pass in params as a top level object to the state constructor, pass them in as {params: params, queryParams, queryParams, router: router}
   * write a test re "identicalTransition" when params are different

+# v0.2 design doc

+get_handler.js

+similar to how it's now, except no closure variables, it immediately returns an object either from cache, or puts one there.
+That object proxies all methods into the route instance which it contains at this.route.
+This.route is created when model is called via prepare mechanism.
+Once this.route exists, the before model is created everywhere.
+Perhaps we could even create this.route in the beforeModel.
+If this.route is loaded, then we skip this step..
+Crazy?
+Might work..